- Home

 Grade 6-8

 View on concept mapUnderstanding = not as 'the answer is' but as expressing that two expressions represent the same value.
-Correct understanding prevents errors like writing 3 + 5 = 8 + 2 = 10.
+Understanding equality as a balanced relationship β not just 'the answer' β is the conceptual shift needed for algebra and equation solving.

 Definition